mlflow/mlflow/examples/flower_classifier/README.rst

    Contains definition of this project.
 Contains only one entry point to train the model.

  * conda.yaml
    Defines project dependencies.
-NOTE: You might want to change tensorflow package to tensroflow-gpu if you have gpu(s) available.
+NOTE: You might want to change tensorflow package to tensorflow-gpu if you have gpu(s) available.

  * train.py